Toronto Housing Market Report

 On the other hand, rising inventory can result in longer times on the market and potentially lower sale prices for sellers, necessitating more competitive pricing and additional incentives to attract buyers.

-The average property's days on the market rose to 49 in November 2024, up from 31 in November 2023.
+The average property's days on the market increased slightly to 55 in January 2025, up from 54 in January 2024.
 This month, the average sales price to listing price ratio was 99%, meaning that homes sold for less than their asking price on average.
+That’s better than January 2024, when the ratio was 98%.

 Home Prices in Toronto